pdjr-n2k/ModuleOperatorInterface/README.md

 Create a new ModuleInterface object.

-[ModuleOperatorInterface](#classModuleOperatorInterface) hands off application specific processing of user entered data to one or more mode handlers which must be passed to this constructor via the *modeHandlers* array.
-The first mode handler in the array is set as the default handler.
-The final mode handler entry in this array must be followed by a pointer with the value 0.
+The mode handlers which implement application specific processing of user entered data must be passed via the *modeHandlers* array.
+The first mode handler in the array is set as the default handler and the final handler in the array must be followed by a pointer with the value 0.

-When a mode other than the default mode is selected by the user [ModuleOperatorInterface](#classModuleOperatorInterface) can be configured to revert to the default mode some time after user interaction dries up.
-The time which must elapse before this reversion is specified as *revertInterval* seconds.
-This argument is optional and defaults to 0 seconds which prevents automatic reversion to the default mode.
+In a multi-mode application automatic reversion to the default mode can be configured by specifying a *revertInterval* in seconds.
+This argument is optional and defaults to 0 seconds which disables automatic reversion.

 #### Parameters
 * `modeHandlers` - array of pointers to mode handlers which implement the [ModuleOperatorInterfaceClient](#classModuleOperatorInterfaceClient) interface.